Tips for Adjusting to Life on Dialysis

 Medications to avoid include over-the-counter pain pills such as ibuprofen, naproxen and some supplements that can damage kidneys.

-There are two things to know about the dialysis diet: First, it’s different from the food choices you may already be making and second, try not to make too many changes at once.
-Some people on the dialysis diet start out focusing on what they “can’t” eat.
+There are two things to know about the dialysis diet: First, it’s different from the food choices you may usually make and, second, it's best to ease into the changes.
+Some people on the dialysis diet start focusing on what they can’t eat.
 While there are certainly foods and beverages to avoid, remember that following dialysis nutrition guidelines is a way to take control of your health and have a better quality of life.
 Think of the dialysis diet as an opportunity to try new things.
 Exploring delicious recipes like ones on DaVita.com, planning meals and sharing them with your family is something that can be fun and enjoyable.

 Think of this transition in your life as an opportunity to take control of your health like never before.
-Utilize tools such as myDaVita.com, the DaVita Health Portal and the DaVita Diet Helper, all of which can help you adjust to this new way of life.
-Learning as much as you can about your treatment, your diet and your medications and remaining dedicated to making healthy choices can be a truly empowering experience.
+Use tools such as myDaVita.com, the DaVita Health Portal and the Diet & Nutrition tools on DaVita.com, all of which can help you adjust to this new way of life.
+Learning as much as you can about your treatment, your diet and medications and remaining dedicated to making healthful choices can be a truly empowering experience.